 Consent requests must be separate from other terms and conditions.
 As such, consent should not be a precondition of signing up to a service unless necessary for that service.

 Now that pre-ticked opt-in boxes are invalid, use unticked opt-in boxes or similar active opt-in methods.

 Give granular options to consent separately to different types of processing wherever appropriate.

-Name your organisation and any third parties who will be relying on consent - even precisely defined categories of third-party organisations will not be acceptable under the GDPR.
+Name your organisation and any third-parties who will be relying on consent - even precisely defined categories of third-party organisations will not be acceptable under the GDPR.

 - Easy to withdraw

 Individuals have the right to withdraw their consent, and doing so must be made as easy as possible.